Jump to full remarks

 And leveraging these discoveries, as leaders, to address our world’s most pressing challenges.

-That’s why initiatives like the National Council for Expanding American Innovation are so vital to our future.
+That’s why initiatives like the Council for Inclusive Innovation (CI2) are so vital to our future.
 It’s not enough to expand innovation in only one geographic area, or in only a few institutions or companies.
 It’s not enough to support the entrepreneurial activities of some people, but not all.

 Indeed, our greatest success will come from taking an “all of the above” approach, like the U.S. Patent and Trademark Office has done, to increase not only the quality, but also the velocity of our efforts.